abhayc-glitch/byte-chat/client/README.md

-# Chat App 🌊
+# Getting Started with Create React App
-A chat application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).